dotnet/runtime/docs/design/datacontracts/Metadata.md

         Category_Array = 0x00080000,
         Category_Array_Mask = 0x000C0000,
         Category_Interface = 0x000C0000,
-        ContainsPointers = 0x01000000, // Contains object references
+        ContainsGCPointers = 0x01000000,
-        HasComponentSize = 0x80000000, // This is set if component size is used for flags.
+        HasComponentSize = 0x80000000, // This is set if lower 16 bits is used for the component size,
-    }
+                                       // otherwise the lower bits are used for WFLAGS_LOW }

     [Flags]